bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] Nesoi - Choose a coin.
 Copy each of this coin's statuses to that coin.
 		- [ ] Nesoi - Choose a coin.
 Move each of its statuses to this coin.
 	- [ ] **Healing**
 		- [ ] Triptolemus - Choose a coin.
-For the rest of the round, gain 1/2/3/4 life each time that coin lands on tails instead of losing life.
-1 charge always.
+The next payoff where it would cause you to lose life, heal 2/4/6/8 life instead.
+(1 charge)
 		- [ ] ??? - Choose a coin.
 Each time that coin is flipped this round, gain 1/2/3/4 life.
 		- [ ] ??? - This payoff, when you would lose life, gain that much instead.
 Requires 6/5/4/3 tosses to recharge.
 		- [ ] ??? - Whenever you would take damage while this is on heads, this loses that many charges instead.
 5/10/15/20 charges.
 Recharges at the end of the round instead of each toss.
-		- [ ] Asclepius (god of medicine) - Heal all negative statuses.
-		- [ ] ??? - Flip a coin to tails and freeze it.
-Reduce its tails penalty to 0 this round.
+		- [x] ??? - Flip a coin to tails and freeze it.
+If it is one of your coins, reduce its tails penalty to 0 this round.
 		- [ ] ??? - Return a coin to its default state (removes curse, freeze, stone, ignite, etc; removes Athena; reverts payoff coins to their base values; etc - basically destroy and recreate that coin in place as if you just bought it.)
 		- [ ] ??? - Gain 1 life.
 If not used, increase this by 1/2/3/4 this round.
 Resets at end of round.
 	- [ ] **Bury**
-		- [ ] ??? - Bury a coin.
+		- [x] ??? - Bury a coin.
 After 2 payoffs, dig it up and gain 5 Life and 5 Souls.
+1 charge always; life/souls increases with upgrades.
 		- [ ] ??? - Bury a coin.
 After 2 payoffs, bring it back on the heads side. (it still occupies a slot while phased out; but cannot be sold, upgraded, or targetted)
 		- [ ] ??? - Bury a coin.
 After the next toss, it returns (does not recharge, keeps same side and state.)
-		- [ ] ??? - Bury a coin until after payoff.
+		- [x] ??? - Bury a coin until after payoff.
 Turn a random tails coin to heads.
 		- [ ] ??? - Bury a coin.
 At the start of the next tollgate, it returns and upgrades.
 		- [ ] ??? - Bury a coin.
 In 10 payoffs, return it, bless it, freeze it, and upgrade it.
 	- [ ] **Gain Coins**
 		- [ ] ??? - Gain a random Obol/Diobol/Triobol/Tetrobol (on heads).
 It is Doomed (destroy at the end of the round).
-		- [ ] ??? - Gain a coin with +5/-5 and flip it.
+		- [x] ??? - Gain a coin with +5/-5 and flip it.
 After payoff, destroy it.
 		- [ ] ??? - Gain an exact copy of this coin.
-		- [ ] Midas - Gain a golden Obol/Diobol/Triobol/Tetrobol!
+		- [x] Midas - Gain a golden Obol/Diobol/Triobol/Tetrobol!
 Golden coins do nothing, but can be used to pay for tolls or other abilities
 		- [ ] ??? - Gain a random Diobol made of Glass.
 		- [ ] ??? - Gain a random power coin you haven't owned yet this run.
 		- [ ] ??? - Gain a random power coin with 1/2/3/4 charges; does not recharge, once fully used, destroy it.